microsoft/datashaper/javascript/core/docs/core.api.md

     // (undocumented)
     value: Value;
 }

-// Warning: (ae-forgotten-export) The symbol "Step" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "factory" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function factory(verb: Verb, args?: Record<string, unknown>, inputs?: Step['inputs']): Step;

 // Warning: (ae-missing-release-tag) "FetchArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //